paul-hammant/tbd/content/index.md

 ## One line summary

-A source-control branching model, where developers collaborate on code in a single branch called 'trunk' *, and resist any pressure to create other long-lived development branches by employing one or more documented techniques.
+A source-control branching model, where developers collaborate on code in a single branch called 'trunk' *, resist any pressure to create other long-lived development branches by employing documented techniques, avoid merge hell, and live happily ever after.

 ![](trunk1.png)